redCOMPONENT-COM/redSHOP/README.md

 ## Gulp 4 support

-- Currently this is on develop status and will be supported soon.
+- we will support gulp task rewritten in version 4 very soon.
+Currently, all gulp script are executed properly with version 3.9
 ### Following tasks and switches are available:
 #### Setup gulp config file.
 Copy and rename `gulp-config.sample.json` file into `gulp-config.json`